-2.3.3 Partial Revision ^e
+2.3.3 Partial Revision^f

-In certain circumstances it may be Where it is appropriate to update only a specific part of the Test Guidelines without undertaking a comprehensive review of the entire Test Guidelines, a "partial revision" is undertaken. , which would, for example, require an update of the Table of Characteristics.
-In such circumstances, The procedure for a partial revision is the same as that set out in Section 2.2, except that the considerations will be restricted to the elements of the Test Guidelines being revised.
+Where it is appropriate to update only a specific part of the Test Guidelines without undertaking a comprehensive review of the entire Test Guidelines, a "partial revision" is undertaken.
+The procedure for a partial revision is the same as that set out in Section 2.2, except that the considerations will be restricted to the elements of the Test Guidelines being revised.
 In particular, the other factors included as (f) in Section 2.2.2.2 would include that the work involved in this kind of revision would be considerably less than a full revision.
-The Technical Committee will decide on the specific aspects of the Test Guidelines which are to be revised when it commissions the work (step 2).
+The Technical Committee will decide on the specific aspects of the Test Guidelines which are to be revised when it commissions the work (Step 2).